tiprankstipranks

 We depend on our current personnel to pursue our business plan and the loss of our key employees and the inability to attract and hire highly qualified individuals to replace the loss of our current key employees could have a material adverse effect on our business and growth potential.

-Because of the specialized nature of our business, our success depends to a significant extent on the continued service of our key employees and on our ability to be able to attract, retain and motivate qualified commercial, medical, regulatory and scientific personnel.
+Because of the specialized nature of our business, our success depends to a significant extent on the continued service of our key employees and on our ability to be able to attract, retain and motivate qualified commercial, medical, regulatory, trade and reimbursement personnel.
 We have entered into employment agreements with our executive officers and provided them, as well as to other key employees, with long-term incentives as a retention mechanism, but such agreements and incentives do not guarantee that our executive officers and other key employees will remain employed by us for any significant period of time, or at all.
 In addition, we have a limited workforce to pursue our business plan and the loss of any of our key employees could materially adversely affect our business.
 The loss of key account managers and medical science liaison personnel and our inability to attract and retain them could have a material adverse effect on our commercial and medical activities related to EGRIFTA SV and Trogarzo, and, accordingly, on our business, financial condition and operating results.
 In addition, it could adversely affect the market price of our Common Shares.
-There is intense competition for qualified personnel in the areas of our activities, and we and our third-party service providers may not be able to continue to attract and retain the qualified personnel necessary for the growth of our business.
-Our failure and the failure of our third-party service providers to attract and retain such personnel could impose significant limits on our business operations and hinder our ability to successfully and efficiently realize our business plan.
+There is intense competition for qualified personnel in the areas of our activities, and we may not be able to continue to attract and retain the qualified personnel necessary for the growth of our business.
+Our failure to attract and retain such personnel could impose significant limits on our business operations and hinder our ability to successfully and efficiently realize our business plan.

 Supply Chain - Risk 1

-We no longer have a long-term supply agreement for the supply of sterile water for injection ("SWI") which is provided to patients with other ancillary devices contained in the administration box in connection with EGRIFTA SV.
-As a result, we may run into supply issues because there exists no commitment to supply us with such product and we must order the SWI on a case-by-case basis.
-If we are unable to purchase SWI, we may have to change our offering to patients, and this could be perceived negatively and could adversely affect the sales, revenues, and operating results of the Corporation.
+We do not have a long-term supply agreement for the supply of sterile water for injection ("SWFI") which is provided to patients with other ancillary devices contained in the administration box in connection with EGRIFTA SV.
+As a result, we may run into supply issues because there exists no commitment to supply us with such product and we must order the SWFI on a case-by-case basis.
+If we are unable to purchase SWFI, we may have to change our offering to patients, and this could be perceived negatively and could adversely affect the sales, revenues, and operating results of the Corporation.

-We no longer have a long-term supply agreement with a supplier of SWI.
-The Corporation provides SWI to patients in the medication box along with other ancillary devices including alcohol swabs, syringes and needles in connection with EGRIFTA SV.
-As a result, we may run into supply issues because there exists no commitment to supply us with SWI and we must order the SWI on a case-by-case basis.
-If we are unable to purchase SWI, we may have to change our offering to patients, and this could be perceived negatively and could adversely affect the sales, revenues, and operating results of the Corporation.
-We do not currently have plans to enter into a long-term supply agreement for SWI.
-The Corporation intends to pursue the approval of the F8 Formulation and plans to withdraw EGRIFTA SV from the market if and when the F8 Formulation is approved by the FDA.
+We do not have a long-term supply agreement with a supplier of SWFI.
+The Corporation provides SWFI to patients in the medication box along with other ancillary devices including alcohol swabs, syringes and needles in connection with EGRIFTA SV.
+As a result, we may run into supply issues because there exists no commitment to supply us with SWFI and we must order the SWFI on a case-by-case basis.
+If we are unable to purchase SWFI, we may have to change our offering to patients, and this could be perceived negatively and could adversely affect the sales, revenues, and operating results of the Corporation.
+We do not currently have plans to enter into a long-term supply agreement for SWFI since the Corporation plans on replacing the formulation used for EGRIFTA SV with the F8 Formulation if and when approved.
+The Prescription Drug User Fee Act ("PDUFA") goal date on the decision for the F8 Formulation has been set to March 25, 2025, and the F8 Formulation does not require the use of SWFI.

 Supply Chain - Risk 2